-White's ventures into the field of biographies has produced two acclaimed books.
-A Very Special Gift is the history of a remarkable and generous family.
-And Bestest recounts the exciting life of southern businessman, bon vivant and philanthropist Peyton Anderson.
+White's ventures into the field of biographies has produced three acclaimed books.
+The above-mentioned Greatest Champion, A Very Special Gift, the history of a remarkable and generous family, and Bestest, which recounts the exciting life of southern businessman, bon vivant and philanthropist Peyton Anderson.

 She also contributes frequent articles to local and regional magazines.
-Most recently she's been working on personal interest stories for Living Jackson, a magazine devoted to life in Jackson County, Georgia.
+Most recently she's been working on fascinating stories of bygone times in her home state for Georgia Backroads.